matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 import "@matterlabs/hardhat-zksync-solc";
 ```

 Dinamically change the network endpoints of the `zkSyncTestnet` network for local tests.
-This template project includes a basic unit test in the `/test` folder that runs with the local-setup and can be executed with `yarn test`.

 ```typescript
 // dynamically changes endpoints for local tests